MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Windows.md

 ## Download the installer package

-To install PowerShell on Windows, download the [latest][] install package from GitHub.
-You can also find the latest [preview][] version.
+To install PowerShell on Windows, download the [latest][latest] install package from GitHub.
+You can also find the latest [preview][preview] version.
 Scroll down to the **Assets** section of the Release page.
 The **Assets** section may be collapsed, so you may need to click to expand it.

 > [!NOTE]
 > The installation commands in this article are for the latest releases of PowerShell.
 To install a
 > different version of PowerShell, adjust the command to match the version you need.
 To see all
-> PowerShell releases, visit the [releases][] page in the PowerShell repository on GitHub.
+> PowerShell releases, visit the [releases][releases] page in the PowerShell repository on GitHub.

 ## <a id="msi" />Installing the MSI package